BIN THE BUBBLE BACKPACK!

 Chief Veterinary Surgeon

 At seven years of age, I was overjoyed when my parents introduced a mongrel pup, Marcel-Louis.
 He became my best friend.
 Realising how much I wanted to care for him and every other needy animal I could find, I decided to pursue a career in veterinary medicine.
 There was never any other alternative.
 I was thrilled to be offered a place at The University of Melbourne Veterinary School.
 I graduated in 1999 and I embarked on an adventurous journey of all things veterinary.
-Over the last 21 years I have worked as a veterinarian in the United Kingdom and Australia with the last five years working in Hong Kong.
+Since then, I have worked as a veterinarian in the United Kingdom and Australia and in Hong Kong since 2016.

 I have gained experience in mixed practice and small animal practice, dental, greyhound and equine practice.
-My work has also included working in emergency and critical care hospitals.
-Most recently I have held the position of Head Veterinary Surgeon at an SPCA branch practice in Hong Kong.
+My work has also included working in emergency and critical care hospitals and charity clinics including the position of Head Veterinary Surgeon at an SPCA branch practice in Hong Kong.
 I have completed post graduate studies in Emergency and Critical Care.
 My passion for improving the quality of life in senior pets and practicing holistic medicine inspired me to pursue and acquire a board certification in Veterinary Acupuncture.
+Since 2021 I have been the Chief Veterinary Surgeon of SKAH and am now very proud to be certified as a Fear-Free Professional.

 It is a privilege to be trusted with the care of someone’s beloved animal.
 After many years, I still love the way medicine evolves.
 Seeing the difference that preventative health care and treatment makes to the longevity and well-being of my patients is wonderful.
 It is a team effort.
 Working with families is also paramount in making a successful care plan.
 Every animal (and their humans!) are unique.